open-telemetry/opentelemetry-js-contrib/plugins/node/opentelemetry-instrumentation-graphql/README.md

 # OpenTelemetry Instrumentation GraphQL

-:bangbang: Releases for this package are paused until tests pass on all supported versions.
-Check out [open issues](https://github.com/open-telemetry/opentelemetry-js-contrib/labels/pkg%3Ainstrumentation-graphql) to help.
+:bangbang: You could be the component owner for this package and maintain it to bring it up to quality it's users deserve!
+Check out [open issues](https://github.com/open-telemetry/opentelemetry-js-contrib/labels/pkg%3Ainstrumentation-graphql) on how to help.

 [![NPM Published Version][npm-img]][npm-url]
 [![Apache License][license-image]][license-image]